 Then, our host, Kim, asked us to raise up our kimchi so he could take a photo.
 He was like a proud grandfather, asking us to cradle our giant, red, sloppy kimchi babies with pride.
 And, I was pretty proud.

-We were supported by Viator Travel in our attempt to learn how to make kimchi, as part of their Korean culture tour, and were hosted by the Courtyard Seoul during our stay, but as always, my opinions are my own.
+We were supported by Viator Travel in our attempt to learn how to make kimchi, as part of their Korean culture tour, my opinions are my own.

 Our favorite two properties in Seoul, both happen to be Marriott Properties.